Wedding Photography at Morden Park House, Merton

 I shoot very low-key, and the registrars and couples appreciate this approach.
 It’s as essential for me to observe the sense of occasion as it is to get the shot.
 OK, maybe almost as important…

-The exchange of rings is a sequence of must-have shots.
+The exchange of rings provides a sequence of must-have shots.

 The first kiss is a critical shot, and I always ask couples to slow down at this point so I can capture it.